Spiti Valley

 Important Information Before Visiting Spiti Valley

-• Photography is absolutely prohibited inside the monasteries and temples.
+Photography is prohibited inside the monasteries and temples.

 Conclusion